cfl-temple/portfolio/_pages/team/alumni/2007/balakumar-ragunathan.md

  - MBA at University of Massachusetts Amherst, 2016-2019
 ---

-Mr. Balakumar Ragunathan is a Senior Program and Product Manager at NVIDIA.
+Balakumar Ragunathan is a Senior Program and Product Manager at NVIDIA.